ishtiaqjlm/calculate-distance/README.md

 # calculate-distance
-this wordpress plugin can calculate distance between your location and Mecca city Saudia Arabia
+this wordpress plugin can calculate distance between your location and Mecca city Saudi Arabia